jeevareha/Employee_Data_Analysis_SQL/README.md

 ### Analyse OVERTIME vs attrition

-This SQL query summarizes the count of employees based on their overtime status (Overtime) from the employee_attrition table in the Attrition_dataset of first-project-397223:
+This SQL query summarizes the count of employees based on their overtime status (Overtime) from the employee_attrition table in the Attrition_dataset:

 1. Overtime Count by Category:
 	Counts the number of employees (EmployeeNumber) grouped by their overtime status (Overtime).